Writing Bar Exam Answers

 The following is an internal memorandum circulated among the teaching faculty at the Tax Law Institute.
 It is reprinted here for the benefit of bar applicants who will sit for the 2021 Nonattorney Examination.
 Hopefully this writing might help some to re-focus their thinking as to how they are going about preparing for the test.

-A suggested approach to answering exam questions in caselaw and published opinions
+A suggested approach to answering exam questions about caselaw and published opinions

 Over the years, Michael Stuart and I have come to the conclusion that as the applicants prepare for the Tax Court bar examination that they have one key misunderstanding of the purpose of the examination.
 It seems that they approach the examination as though three of the four parts are oriented towards the legal profession but that the fourth part, the taxation portion, is oriented towards tax preparation.
 I have been unsuccessful in the past in communicating to them that the examination, all four parts, is oriented toward the legal profession.
 Everyone who has come through the program has either been an enrolled agent or a CPA or both.
 Because they come to the program with an extensive background in tax preparation, and possibly audit representation, they think they have an understanding of what it takes to pass the examination and therefore focus all of their effort on the other three parts.
 It is my hope that the 2021 Tax Court Bar Review will be highly successful in helping them understand that they need to answer the questions on the tax portion of the exam from a legal perspective, not from simply a tax preparation perspective.